ORNL/tx2/README.md

 Running through each full notebook will produce the ipywidget dashboard near the end.

+The tests in this repository do not depend on transformers, so raw library functionality can be tested by running `pytest` in the project root.

 ## Documentation

 The documentation can be viewed at [https://ornl.github.io/tx2/](https://ornl.github.io/tx2/).